gabrielenava/EigenUKF/README.md

 # Eigen_UKF

 A C++ implementation of the Unscented Kalman Filter (UKF) using Eigen.
+For the implementation I took inspiration from https://github.com/CoffeeKumazaki/kalman_filters.

 The UKF uses a deterministic sampling technique known as the unscented transformation to calculate statistics around the mean.
 This technique does not require differentiability of the models.

 ## Installation